 The Hindu Pantheon

-Hinduism has loads of gods – it makes Christianity look positively lightweight.
+Hinduism has a lot of gods – it makes Christianity look positively lightweight.
 However most of the stories are centred round a handful of big players, and it's worth knowing who they are.

-It's also worth noting that India's gods look very unlike the local population (unlike in Christianity, for example, where Jesus looks like a normal-looking human being).
+It's also worth noting that India's gods look very unlike the local population (unlike in Christianity, where Jesus looks like a normal human being).
 In no pictures of Hindu gods will you see a moustache, except occasionally on the baddies, such as the Ramayana's evil Lord Ravana; in India you will be hard pressed to find a man without the ratty porn-star look.
-Hindu gods and goddesses don't worry about flashing their flesh around, and although they keep the nether regions and mammaries well hidden, they always show a bit of leg; in India, legs are a novelty, so much so that when I saw foreigners wearing shorts, I'd cringe.
-And Hindu gods are either white-skinned or blue (the latter applying particularly to Krishna and Siva); Indians are neither white nor blue, but this may explain why it is more desirable for an Indian to be born light rather than dark.
+Hindu gods and goddesses don't worry about flashing their flesh around, and although they keep their nether regions and mammaries well hidden, they always show a bit of leg; in India, legs are a novelty, so much so that when I see foreigners wearing shorts, I cringe.
+And a number of Hindu gods are depicted with light-coloured or blue skin; most Indians are neither light-skinned nor blue, but this may explain why it is more desirable for an Indian to be born light rather than dark.
 Anyway, on to the gods themselves...

 First up is Brahma, the Creator.
 His consort is Sarasvati, the Goddess of Learning, and he rides around on a white swan, carrying a musical instrument called a veena in his hands.
-Brahma is fairly unusual in that he has a head with four faces – facing forwards, backwards and to each side – to represent his all-seeing presence.
+Brahma is fairly unusual in that he has a head with four faces – one facing forwards, one facing backwards and one on each side – which represent his all-seeing presence.

 Then there's Vishnu the Preserver.
 His consort is Lakshmi, the Goddess of Wealth and Prosperity, and he rides around on the mythical garuda bird, carrying a conch shell and a discus.
 Vishnu has visited earth in nine incarnations, the first six of which were in a variety of animal and human forms.
-In visit seven he came down as Rama (whose consort is Sita), in visit eight he turned up as Krishna (with consorts Rahda, Rukmani, and Satyabharma), and for visit nine he was the Buddha (though Buddhists disagree, and that's why the two religions split).
+In visit seven he came down as Rama (whose consort is Sita), in visit eight he turned up as Krishna (with consorts Rahda, Rukmani, and Satyabharma), and for visit nine he was the Buddha (though Buddhists disagree with this, and that's the main reason why the two religions split).
 For his tenth incarnation, Vishnu will come as Kalki, and will appear riding on a white horse.

 Siva and Parvati have two important children.
 The first, and probably the most popular Hindu god, is Ganesh, the God of Prosperity and Wisdom, who cruises round town on a rat.
 Ganesh is easy to spot because he has an elephant's head.
 Legend has it that Parvati asked Ganesh to guard the entrance to their home while she bathed, and while he was doing so a stranger arrived and made to enter the house.
-Ganesh tried to stop him and in a rage the stranger lopped off Ganesh's head, but it turned out that the stranger was Siva, returning from a very long trip abroad, and father and son didn't recognise each other.
-Parvati forced Siva to bring his son back to life, but he could only do so by giving him the head of first living thing he saw, in this case an elephant.
+Ganesh tried to stop him and in a rage the stranger lopped off Ganesh's head, but it turned out that the stranger was Siva, returning from a very long trip abroad, and father and son simply didn't recognise each other.
+Parvati forced Siva to bring their son back to life, but he could only do so by giving him the head of the first living thing he saw, which turned out to be an elephant.
 Life is never easy when you're a god, is it?
-Their other son is Kartikkaya, the God of War.
+Their other son is Kartikkaya, the God of War, which is perhaps not surprising when you consider his parentage.

-There are a few other gods, like Hanuman the Monkey God, who crops up in the epic poem the Ramayana, and Surya the Sun God, but the above are the essential personalities of Hinduism.
+There are a few other gods, like Hanuman the Monkey God, who crops up in the epic poem the Ramayana, and Surya the Sun God, but these are the most important personalities of Hinduism.
 It makes Christianity and Islam look kind of short-staffed, wouldn't you say?

 A Potted History of India

-While we're on the subject of facts and figures, here's a quick discography of India's various empires and civilisations.
-This is particularly useful when visiting forts, temples and so on – history gives these buildings a wonderful dimension.
+While we're on the subject of Indian culture, here's a quick discography of India's various empires and civilisations.
+Understanding India's past is particularly useful when visiting forts, temples and so on – history gives these buildings a wonderful dimension on top of the already breathtaking architecture.

 -